Small Furstenberg sets: Upper Bounds for small Furstenberg-type Sets

 \begin{theorem} Let $\h=\frac{1}{\log(\frac{1}{x})}$.
 There exists a set $E\in F_\h$ such that $\dim_H(E)\le \frac{1}{2}$. \end{theorem}

 \begin{proof} We will use essentially a copy of $T$ in each direction in the construction of the desired set to fulfill the conditions required to be an $F_\h$-set.
-Let $T$ be the set defined in \prettyref{lem:fiber}.
+Let $T$ be the set defined in Lemma \ref{lem:fiber}.
 Define $T'$ as

-where $\varphi$ is the same bi-Lipschitz function from the proof of \prettyref{thm:logFalpha}.
+where $\varphi$ is the same bi-Lipschitz function from the proof of Theorem \ref{thm:logFalpha}.
 Then $T'$ has positive $\HH{\h}$-measure.
-Let us define the corresponding sets of \prettyref{thm:logFalpha} for this generalized case.
+Let us define the corresponding sets of Theorem \ref{thm:logFalpha} for this generalized case.

 Now the estimate is $\#(Q_n)\lesssim \f^{2}(n)=\log^r(n^2)\sim\log^r(n)$, since

 For each $t\in Q_n$, define $S(t):=\{\ell_{jk}(t)\}_{j,k=1}^n$.
 If $t\in Q_n$, following the previous ideas, we obtain that